-CLIN 4008 Periodontics Clinic

-This clinical course focuses on the application of knowledge gained in the didactic study of Periodontics, and is directly related to the previous material presented in the second- and third-year clinic courses.
+CLIN 4008 Periodontics Clinic 6.0 cr (2-year course) This clinical course focuses on the application of knowledge gained in the didactic study of Periodontics, and is directly related to the previous material presented in the second- and third-year clinic courses.
 Students perform a clinical and radiographic examination and diagnose periodontal diseases.
 Students formulate a sequenced treatment plan and establish a prognosis for patients with gingivitis through moderately advanced periodontitis by integrating periodontics into a total dental and oral preventive approach.
 Students treat patients nonsurgically, reevaluate them and identify patients that should be referred to a periodontist.
 Additionally, students maintain a stable periodontium by establishing and monitoring a recall protocol.
 Students apply the principles behind periodontal surgery by assisting surgical procedures.

-CLIN 4011 Orthodontic Clinic

-This clinical course continues to introduce students to the practice of clinical orthodontics.
+CLIN 4011 Orthodontic Clinic 0.5 cr This clinical course continues to introduce students to the practice of clinical orthodontics.
 The primary goal of this experience is to reinforce didactic concepts and build upon them in a manner that will better prepare the student to recognize, communicate, and manage orthodontic problems in the general dentistry setting.

-CLIN 4012 Diagnosis and Treatment Planning Clinic

-This clinic rotation allows students to gain competence in evaluating a patient's dental needs, determining the complexity of those needs, and recognize and then gather baseline/diagnostic information.
+CLIN 4012 Diagnosis and Treatment Planning Clinic 2.0 cr This clinic rotation allows students to gain competence in evaluating a patient's dental needs, determining the complexity of those needs, and recognize and then gather baseline/diagnostic information.
 Competence will also be gained in the use of specialty consultations, the formulation of a treatment plan, and treatment sequencing of that treatment plan.
 The finalized treatment plan, which cannot be done without the above steps, is an essential process for the modern, successful dental practice.

-CLIN 4013 Urgent Care Clinic

-This clinical rotation provides students with an opportunity to manage dental emergencies appropriately, and diagnose, stabilize, and refer patients to dental specialists when the appropriate care demands their expertise.
+CLIN 4013 Urgent Care Clinic 2.0 cr This clinical rotation provides students with an opportunity to manage dental emergencies appropriately, and diagnose, stabilize, and refer patients to dental specialists when the appropriate care demands their expertise.

-CLIN 4014 Clinical Practice II

-This clinical allows students the opportunity to refine the skills and knowledge needed to properly diagnose, treatment plan, and manage and provide patient treatment in an environment that closely approximates a private practice setting.
+CLIN 4014 Clinical Practice 3.0 cr (2-year course) This clinical allows students the opportunity to refine the skills and knowledge needed to properly diagnose, treatment plan, and manage and provide patient treatment in an environment that closely approximates a private practice setting.
 Students learn the technical skills and knowledge required of a graduated, licensed dental practitioner.
 Students must also demonstrate competence in behavioral and patient management skills.

-CLIN 4016 Clinical Simulation II
+CLIN 4016 Clinical Simulation II 0.5 cr